saraedum/flatsurvey/README.md

 Optionally, you might want to build mesh (which is currently not on conda-forge yet)

-TODO: On plafrim this does not work because they are lacking down internet access.
+TODO: On plafrim this does not work because they are locking down internet access.
 We should package this on conda-forge instead.

 ```
 git clone https://github.com/plasma-umass/mesh